 Greens are superfoods.

 There was a time when the only greens I ate (ocassioanlly) was lettuce.
 Lettuce might be green but it’s not the kind of greens I’m talking about.

-Just so that we’re on the same page, let’s define and discuss the health benefits of dark leafy green vegetables:
+So let’s define the health benefits of leafy green vegetables: